janpipek/g4application/README.md

     /plugin/load somePlugin someComponent  # Use a single component /plugin/listComponents somePlugin      # Print all component names from the plugin

+The plugin DLL is searched for using standard Unix lookup mechanism.

+#### Example plugins

 There are a few example plug-ins that use most features of G4Application in the `examples` subdirectory.